what is a hybrid denture - senior woman smiling

 What Does Getting Hybrid Implant Dentures Involve?

 The procedure for hybrid dentures builds on the principles related to getting an individual dental implant.
 First, a dentist will need to determine whether hybrid dentures are right for you.
-The initial discussion will be centered on what you’re hoping to achieve from the function and esthetics at the completion of the whole process.
+The initial discussion will be centered on what you’re hoping to achieve from the function and aesthetics at the completion of the whole process.
 Everything is more clear when we have a shared endpoint.

-At Copper Creek Dental, we design exactly where the ideal custom smile should be, and have temporary hybrids made that the patient wears during healing.
-With a clear understanding of where the overlying teeth should be, we plan digitally the perfect placement for the implants.
-From this digital plan, we have a stackable guide created that will put the bone, the implants, and the prosthetic all in our predetermined position.
-During our consultations, we show the models and help patients better understand the process.
+At Copper Creek Dental, we design exactly where the ideal custom smile should be, and have temporary hybrids made that you will comfortably wear during healing after implant placement.
+With a clear understanding of where the overlying teeth should be, we digitally plan the perfect placement for the implants.

 After several months of healing, we begin the process of fabricating the definitive prosthetic.
-During this process, we continue to create the smile you envisioned at the beginning of the process.
+During this process, we continue to create the smile you first envisioned at the beginning of the process.

 Who Is Eligible for Hybrid Dentures?